-For the 2025-2026 academic year, I am a dissertation completion fellow with the Center for International Social Science Research at the University of Chicago.
+For the 2025-2026 academic year, I was a dissertation completion fellow with the Center for International Social Science Research at the University of Chicago.

 Before beginning my PhD, I completed an MA in International Relations at the University of Chicago’s Committee on International Relations.
 I also worked as the Deputy Research Director for the militant propaganda analysis team at Chicago Project on Security and Threats.
 I hold a BA in International Relations from Pomona College.